Veneers – Dallas, GA

 - Direct Bonding – Direct bonding is similar to veneers in that it can address multiple dental imperfections at once, including stains and mishappen teeth.
 Since it’s more suitable for minor flaws and only lasts for a few years at a time, it’s not ideal for everyone.

-- Veneers – Veneers in Dallas, GA certainly require a higher upfront investment than direct bonding or teeth whitening, but the longevity alone makes them well worth it.
+- Veneers – Veneers in Dallas, GA certainly require a higher upfront investment than direct bonding, but the longevity alone makes them well worth it.
 Plus, they can correct chips, stains, cracks, and more in as little as two visits.
 So, veneers benefit your time, your wallet, and your smile!

 How to Make Veneers Affordable